evgeny-bakin/All-about-FASTA/README.md

 ## Module Filtering
 This module is developed for quick filtering of fasta/fastq files.
-* **min_length** allows delete reads with length shorter then X. Good reads will be written to the new file.
+* **min_length** allows delete reads with length less then X. Good reads will be written into the new file.

     example of usage: